st10377118/st10377118/README.md

 - 👀 I’m interested in coding, modeling, automotive and creative arts.
 - 🌱 I’m currently learning IT majoring in web development and mobile application.
 - 💞️ I’m looking to collaborate on anything that has to do with machine learning, automotive and overall tech.
-- 📫 How to reach me: Reach me on social media @elzel__ on instagream / @Elzel Qoqokwakhe De Beer on LinkedIn / broadmcdee05@gmail.com via Email.
+- 📫 How to reach me: LinkedIn: www.linkedin.com/in/elzel-qoqokwakhe-de-beer-910535263.
+My E-Mail: broadmcdee05@gmail.com

 <!---
 st10377118/Elzel De Beer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.